 Money doesn’t grow on trees

-In total around £150,000 has been spent on green measures at the Powis Castle, but the team is confident it has been a worthwhile investment - energy use has been reduced by almost two-thirds and with the money they are making by selling excess electricity to our energy partner Good Energy, they expect to see a payback in seven years.
+In total around £150,000 has been spent on green measures at the Powis Castle, but the team is confident it has been a worthwhile investment - energy use has been reduced by almost two-thirds and with the money they are making by selling excess electricity to our green energy supplier.

 Powis Castle's carbon neutral nursery features in an upcoming green gardens and parks video aimed at boosting environmental standards across our 200 garden and parks.